jhashekhar/startup-cb/README.md

 # startup-cb
-A pipeline to spit out various insights and meta-features from the data.
+A pipeline to outputs various insights and meta-features extracted from the data.